 4. Bayern Munich vs Borussia Dortmund – 2013 Champions League Final

 And they got to watch a real spectacle.
 To be fair, the first half was a bit dull as it ended 0:0.
-But, then in the second half, we saw some really memorable moments, especially after Mandzukic brought lead to Bayern Munich in 60th minute.
-BVB then went all-in and their risks paid off eight minutes later, when a penalty was awarded.
-The score remained 1:1 till late in the match, but then in 89th minute, Arjen Robben scored the winner.
+But, then in the second half, we saw some really memorable moments, especially after Mandzukic brought the lead to Bayern Munich in the 60th minute.
+BVB then went all-in and their risks paid off eight minutes later when a penalty was awarded.
+The score remained 1:1 till late in the match, but then in the 89th minute, Arjen Robben scored the winner.

 Bayern Munich vs Borussia Dortmund – 2013 Champions League Final Highlights and Goals

 3. Celtic vs Porto – 2003 UEFA Cup Final

 It’s common knowledge that Celtic has really passionate fans, but did you know that more than 80,000 of them traveled to Seville in 2003 only to attend the UEFA Cup final in which their team played against Porto.
 It’s a really large number, especially knowing that Glasgow, Celtic’s hometown, has a total population of about 500k.
 And roughly half of them support the other club, Glasgow Rangers.

 It’s not a surprise that most of the 80k Bhoys had to watch the game from pubs and tapas bars all over Seville, as the venue at which the final was played had a much smaller capacity.
 But, those who managed to get ahold of the tickets to the stadium got to enjoy a super-exciting game.

 The score after 90 minutes was 2:2.
 Henrik Larsson scored both of Celtic’s goals, while the goals for Porto were labored by Alenichev and Derlei, who has later crowned the man of the match.
 Obviously, the game went to extra time.
 Just 5 minutes before the penalties, Derlei scored his second, bringing his team the trophy.